Georgia’s Intoxilyzer 9000 Breath Test

 Our Attorneys Help Clients Fight DUI and Refusal Charges

-The blood alcohol content (BAC) readings given by Georgia’s Intoxilyzer 9000 breath testing device is normally the most important type of evidence in most DUI cases.
-If you have been charged with DUI or breath test refusal, you need a lawyer who understands how this machine works & how to attack it.
+The blood alcohol content (BAC) readings given by Georgia’s Intoxilyzer 9000 breath testing device are normally the most important type of evidence in most DUI cases.
+If you are facing charges of DUI or breath test refusal, you need a lawyer who understands how this machine works and how to attack it.

-We are experienced DUI defense attorneys based in Valdosta & Douglas, GA and serve clients throughout southeast Georgia.
+We are experienced DUI defense attorneys based in Valdosta and Douglas, GA and serve clients throughout southeast Georgia.
 If you failed the breath test or refused to take it, we can help you fight to keep your driver’s license and avoid a serious criminal conviction.
+Contact George McCranie Law Firm today to learn more.

 How to Challenge Breath Test Results